-- CO1: Understand the basic operations on signals & sequences and determine the response of LTI systems using convolution. - CO2: Apply Fourier series and transform to analyse spectral characteristics of continuous-time periodic and aperiodic signals. - CO3: Analyse the properties of correlation and convolution to extract signals from noisy signal in various applications. - CO4: Apply Laplace transformation technique to analyse the characteristics of LTI systems. - CO5: Analyse sampling & it's effects and reconstruct signals using interpolation.
+- CO1: Understand the basic operations on signals & sequences and determine the response of LTI systems using convolution. - CO2: Apply Fourier series and transform to analyse spectral characteristics of continuous-time periodic and aperiodic signals. - CO3: Analyse the properties of correlation and convolution to extract signals from noisy signal in various applications. - CO4: Analyse sampling & it's effects and reconstruct signals using interpolation. - CO5: Apply Laplace and Z-transformation techniques to analyse the characteristics of systems.